Skip to content

 1 / 1

-The company states that its grievance system is incorporated within its whistleblowing procedure and is open to all stakeholders.
+The company reports that its grievance system is incorporated within its whistleblowing procedure and is open to all stakeholders.

 • N